-PREVIDA- IMPACT OF VORTIOXETINE ON MAJOR DEPRESSIVE DISORDER AND PERCEIVED COGNITIVE DYSFUNCTION: A MULTICENTER STUDY
+PREVIDA- IMPACT OF VORTIOXETINE ON MAJOR DEPRESSIVE DISORDER AND PERCEIVED COGNITIVE DYSFUNCTION: A MULTICENTRE STUDY

 Abstract